patrickmoore/Mu/README.md

 Latest Changes
 ------------------------------------------------------------------------------

- - Now parses several car setup options as numerics.
+ - Added ratios and percentages in the car setup to be tagged as numeric.

- - Implemented first step in file i/o to be able to read any sized telemetry without memory impact.
-Once completed this will allow Mu to convert very large (GBs) files with no impact to system memory.

- - Fixes possible softlock that was reported.

- - Fixed several issues with parsing older telemetry.
+ - Some minor code cleanup.